WilliamDumont/playground-FD7rwORR/markdowns/welcome.md

 # What is Service?

 A specific functionality provided by the library is known as service.
-Let us consider an example to describe in detail, we can have different libraries providing the a number check service , which can check whether the given number is valid or not and also odd or even, etc., Applications and library providing an implementations for a service are called as service providers.
+Let us consider an example to describe in detail, we can have different libraries providing a number check service , which can check whether the given number is valid or not , odd or even , etc., Applications and library providing an implementations for a service are called as service providers.
 Applications using this service are called as service consumers or clients.

-In java, a service is defined by a set of interfaces and classes.
+In Java, a service is defined by a set of interfaces and classes.
 The service contains an interface or an abstract class that defines the functionality provided by the service.

 There are multiple implementations for a service and they are called as service providers.
 The client using this service will not have any contact with the implementations.
 This can be achieved by using the below concept.